microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/get-started-with-rust/includes/2-install.md

 # Install Rust

 The recommended way to install Rust is to use `rustup`, the Rust Toolchain Installer.
-Go to
-<https://rustup.rs> to find the appropriate instructions for your operating system.
+Go to Go to the website [rustup.rs](https://rustup.rs) to find the appropriate instructions for your operating system.

 Rust has a **6-week rapid release process** and supports a great number of platforms, so there are many builds of Rust available at any time.
 So, if you've installed `rustup` in the past, you can update your installation by running the command `rustup update`.

-After you’ve completed the installation, you should have the `rustc` and `cargo` commands available at your command line:
+After you’ve completed the installation, you should have the `rustc` and `cargo` commands available.
+Type the following commands in your Terminal or Command Prompt:

     $ rustc --version
     rustc 1.47.0 (18bf6b4f0 2020-10-07)